Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models: Sparse Feature Circuit Discovery

-To evaluate our method, we discover sparse feature circuits (henceforth, feature circuits) for four variants of the subject-verb agreement task (Table~\ref{tab:structures}).
+To evaluate our method, we discover sparse feature circuits (henceforth, feature circuits) on Pythia-70M and Gemma-2-2B for four variants of the subject-verb agreement task (Table~\ref{tab:structures}).
 Specifically, we adapt data from \citet{finlayson-etal-2021-causal} to produce datasets consisting of contrastive pairs of inputs that differ only in the grammatical number of the subject; the model's task is to choose the appropriate verb inflection.
-We use this data along with our SAEs from \S\ref{ssec:saes} to discover circuits for Pythia-70M.

 We evaluate circuits for \textbf{interpretability}, \textbf{faithfulness}, and \textbf{completeness}.
 For each criterion, we compare to \textit{neuron} circuits discovered by applying our methods with neurons in place of sparse features; in this setting, there are no error terms $\vepsilon$.
+When evaluating feature circuits for faithfuless and completeness, we use a test split of our dataset, consisting of contrastive pairs not used to discover the circuit.

-\textbf{Interpretability.} We asked human crowdworkers to rate the interpretability of random features, random neurons, features from our feature circuits, and neurons from our neuron circuits.
-Crowdworkers rate sparse features as significantly more interpretable than neurons, with features that participate in our circuits also being more interpretable than randomly sampled ones; see App.~\ref{app:human-eval}.
+\textbf{Interpretability.} For Pythia SAEs, we asked human crowdworkers to rate the interpretability of random features, random neurons, features from our feature circuits, and neurons from our neuron circuits.
+Crowdworkers rated sparse features as significantly more interpretable than neurons, with features that participate in our circuits also being more interpretable than randomly sampled ones (App.~\ref{app:human-eval}).
+This replicates prior findings that SAE features are substantially more interpretable than neurons \citep{bricken2023monosemanticity}.
+For Gemma-2 SAEs, we refer the reader to \citet{lieberum2024gemmascopeopensparse}, which finds the interpretability of these SAEs' features to be on par with those trained via other state-of-the-art techniques.